codexns/golangconfig/docs/package_developer.md

 # golangconfig Package Developer Documentation

-`golangconfig` is primarily an API for package developers to obtain configuration information about a user's Go environment.
+`golangconfig` is an API for package developers to obtain configuration information about a user's Go environment.
+It is distributed as a Package Control dependency, and thus automatically installed when a package requiring it is installed by an end-user.

  - [Overview](#overview)
  - [Example](#example)